CGJennings/se3docs/docs/dm-first-plugin.md

 ![New Plug-in dialog page 1](images/new-plugin-1.png)

 The plug-in wizard is extensible.
-One the first page, you choose the kind of plug-in you want to make and this determines which wizard you will use.
-However, only one wizard "kit" is included in the base installation of Strange Eons, **Basic Plug-in**.
+Developers can add different "kits" to help create plug-ins for different circumstances.
+On this first page, you are choosing which kit you want to use through the rest of the process.
+The rest of the pages you see depend on the selected kit.
+However, only one kit is built in to the app, **Basic Plug-in**:

 1. Select **Basic Plug-in** if it is not already selected.
 2. Choose **Continue**.

 ### Plug-in wizard, page 2

-On the second page of the wizard, you choose the type of plug-in you want to create.
+On the second page of the wizard, you choose the [type of plug-in](dm-plugin-types.md) you want to create.
 Choosing one of the types will display a brief description of that choice to the right.
 For this example, you will create an activated plug-in (a plug-in that the user *activates* from the **Toolbox** menu).
-However, extension plug-ins are the most commonly created type, and the type you would create if you wanted to define new kinds of game components.
+However, extension plug-ins are the most commonly created type, and the type you would create if you wanted to define [new kinds of game components](dm-diy.md).

 ![New Plug-in dialog page 2](images/new-plugin-2.png)